The-Dirty-Dino-Mites/NewHome/README.md

  ### PetView.jsx:

-  * This component will render the full view of the single focused pet that is clicked where you will be able view more information about the pet, save the pet, as well as the option to adopt the pet as well
+  * This component will render the full view of the single focused pet that is clicked where you will be able view more information about the pet, save the pet, the option to adopt the pet, as well as a 'location' button which shows the animal's location on a map

  ### Post.jsx: